NicholasOntarioTech/WebAndScriptAssignment1/readme.txt

 -Home page has navigation to other pages ✅

 -About me has image ✅
--About me has short introduction
+-About me has short introduction ✅
--About me has video
+-About me has video ✅
-    -Video has controls
+    -Video has controls✅
-    -Video has poster
+    -Video has poster✅
-    -Video between 45 - 60 seconds
+    -Video between 45 - 60 seconds✅

 -Project page has 4 - 5 projects ✅
     -Each project has 2-3 sentences description ✅